- This event has passed.

 Battle of Bunker Hill – Revolutionary War Re-Enactment

-Join us July 23rd and 24th, 2022 for an extraordinary Revolutionary War re-enactment and living history event unlike anything you have seen!
+Join us July 23rd and 24th, 2022 at the American Heritage Museum for an extraordinary Revolutionary War re-enactment and living history event unlike anything you have seen!
 Period encampments and re-enactors will tell the tale of this infamous battle.
 Action will include bombardment of the redoubt on Breed’s Hill, the landing of troops on the Charlestown peninsula, company flank attacks on the Boston shore, and the multiple assaults up Breeds Hill, all done with pyrotechnic effects!
 It will be a spectacular living history experience!
+Living history camps will be open through the day.
+Re-enactment starts at 1:30 PM.
+Living History Camps, exhibitions and demonstrations 9 AM to 5 PM.

 June 16, 1775, on the heels of the events at Lexington and Concord that kicked off the Revolutionary War, American troops learned that the British were planning to send soldiers from Boston to occupy the hills surrounding the city.
 Some 1,000 colonial militiamen under Colonel William Prescott built earthen fortifications on top of Breed’s Hill, overlooking Boston and located on the Charlestown Peninsula.
 (The men originally had been ordered to construct their fortifications atop Bunker Hill, but instead chose the smaller Breed’s Hill, closer to Boston.)
 By daybreak of June 17, the British became aware of the colonial forces on the Peninsula and mounted an attack against them.
 Two assaults on the colonial positions were repulsed with significant British casualties; the third and final attack carried the redoubt after the defenders ran out of ammunition.
 The colonists retreated over Bunker Hill, leaving the British in control.